CogentRedTester/mpv-search-page/README.md

 # mpv-search-page

 This script allows you to search for keybinds, properties, options and commands and have matching entries display on the OSD.
-The search is case insensitive, and the script sends the filter directly to a lua string match function, so you can use patterns to get more complex filtering.
-However, there are some limitations, in order to have
+The search is case insensitive by default, and the script sends the filter directly to a lua string match function, so you can use patterns to get more complex filtering.
+For options and limitations see the Queries and Flags sections.

 ## Pages